-Extension Fields Criticality Description Authority Key Identifier FALSE The SHA-1 Hash value of the Issuer Public Key Subject Key Identifier FALSE The SHA-1 Hash value of the Subject Public Key CRL Distribution Points FALSE The URL of CARLs announced by HiPKI RCA Two items included in this extension: Authority Information Access FALSE ■ The URL to download the self-signed certificate of HiPKI RCA ■ The URL of HiPKI RCA's OCSP services Certificate Policies FALSE This extension is used to indicate the certificate policies that used by the cross-certified CA and approved and permitted to use by HiPKI RCA;
+Extension Fields Criticality Description Authority Key Identifier FALSE The SHA-1 Hash value of the Issuer Public Key Subject Key Identifier FALSE The SHA-1 Hash value of the Subject Public Key CRL Distribution Points FALSE The URL of CARLs announced by HiPKI RCA Authority Information Access FALSE Two items included in this extension: The URL to download the self-signed certificate of HiPKI RCA The URL of OCSP services provided by

-Extension Fields Criticality Description one or more of the following OIDs may be contained. ■ CP OIDs defined by HiPKI. ■ CP OIDs defined by CA/Browser Forum mentioned in the HiPKI CP.
-If the CP OID for EV TLS/SSL certificates is applied, the policy qualifier shall be used to mark the announcement of the CPS.
+Extension Fields Criticality Description HiPKI RCA Certificate Policies FALSE This extension is used to indicate the certificate policies that used by the cross-certified CA and approved and permitted to use by HiPKI RCA.
+The policy qualifier field of this extension may be used to mark the published URL of this CPS as needed.
+One or more of the following OIDs may be contained in this extension: ■ CP OIDs defined in the HiPKI CP.
+CP OIDs defined by CA/Browser Forum referenced in the HiPKI CP.
 Policy Mappings FALSE This extension is used to indicate the correspondences between the certificate policies of the cross-certified CA and the ones of HiPK RCA.
 It lists one or more pairs of CP OIDs.
 The pairing indicates HiPKI RCA considers its CP OID equivalent to the cross-certified CA's CP OID.
-The content in this extension can be one of the following: TRUE ■ keyCertSign and cRLSign.
-(Default) Key Usage ■ digitalSignature, keyCertSign and cRLSign.
+TRUE The content in this extension can be one of the following: keyCertSign and cRLSign.
+(Default) Key Usage digitalSignature, keyCertSign and cRLSign.
 (If the cross-certified CA uses the private signing key to issue OCSP Responses, the bits of digitalSignature, keyCertSign, and cRLSign are asserted.)
 Subject Type=CA Basic Constraints TRUE Path Length Constraint= Set according to the needed certificate path length of cross-certified CAs.